jtownson/odyssey/README.md

 The first steps for the project will be to fully support the credentials data model.

 Next steps will be to provide better support for more signature and revocation schemes.

+### Building and Developing
+Note, you need java 11.